 AJAC and its advisory committee, comprised of employers and employees, have developed and implemented the following registered apprenticeship programs based on employer and industry need:

-AJAC is currently developing registered apprenticeship programs to offer in the future for Aircraft Interiors Assembly Mechanic and Composite Technician.
+AJAC is currently developing a registered apprenticeship program in the future for CNC Programming.

 Apprenticeship combines supervised on-the-job training experience with college-level classroom instruction enabling: